37 useful questions to ask in your employee surveys

 - A simple “thank you”

-8. Line management: How often do you meet with your manager for a one-on-one?
+- Public recognition (such as all-hands shoutouts) - Line management: How often do you meet with your manager for a one-on-one?

 One-on-one meetings between managers and their direct reports are good for establishing rapport, mentoring, and coaching, and ensuring that an employee feels engaged in their work.
-If you find that employees are never meeting with their managers, it’s time to establish a protocol for leaders to prioritise one-on-ones.
+If you find that employees are never meeting with their managers, it’s time to establish a protocol for leaders to prioritise one-on-ones. - Line management: How satisfied or dissatisfied are you with your one-on-ones?

 Just because managers are meeting with their direct reports doesn't necessarily mean it's going well.
 This question can help gauge how productive these meetings are and if you need to provide more training and resources so that managers can master the art of a helpful one-on-one.